metwork-framework/mfdata/layer_custom.md

 #!/usr/bin/env python2

-print "this code will be always executed in python2 environnement" print "(thanks to the above python2 shebang)"
+print "this code will be always executed in python2 environment" print "(thanks to the above python2 shebang)"
 ```